Sebastián Valle

-Sebastián Valle Velásquez (born 24 July 1990) is a Mexican professional baseball catcher for the Diablos Rojos del México of the Mexican League.
+Sebastián Valle Velásquez (born 24 July 1990) is a Mexican former professional baseball catcher.
 He played for the Mexico national team in the 2013 World Baseball Classic and the 2017 World Baseball Classic.

 Career

 Philadelphia Phillies

 Valle began his professional career in 2009 with the Lakewood BlueClaws of the Philadelphia Phillies organization.
 Valle, along with Jarred Cosart, represented the Phillies at the 2011 All-Star Futures Game.

 On 18 November 2011, the Phillies added Valle to their 40-man roster to protect him from the Rule 5 draft.
 Valle spent the 2012 season in the minors without making a major league appearance. and did not make a major league appearance during the 2013 season as well.
 On 18 December 2013, Valle was designated for assignment by the Phillies in order to make room for the newly signed Roberto Hernández.
 He cleared waivers and was sent outright to the Triple–A Lehigh Valley IronPigs on 20 December.

 The Phillies invited Valle to spring training in 2014.
 He made 75 appearances on the year split between Reading and Lehigh Valley, batting a combined .238/.262/.346 with five home runs and 32 RBI.
 Valle became a free agent following the season.